Skip to main content

 Recommended video:

-After expressing the solution in logarithmic form, a calculator is used to find decimal approximations.
-This step involves evaluating logarithms and performing arithmetic to get a numerical answer rounded to the desired decimal places.
+After expressing the solution in logarithmic form, calculators are used to find decimal approximations.
+This involves evaluating natural (ln) or common (log) logarithms and rounding the result to the desired decimal places.

 Recommended video: